aidenszeto/cppcs/README.md

 ## Getting Started
 The following commands are supported on CPPCS:
 - **CTRL-L**: Import a file into the CLI.
 This will allow you to utilize code (classes, functions, etc) from the imported file when scripting.
-- **CTRL-L**: Reset the CLI.
+- **CTRL-R**: Reset the CLI.
 This clears all commands previously called during the session and resets the editor window.
 - **CTRL-X**: Exits the CLI.
 The commands from the most recent session will be available in `cache.cpp`, which is located in the same directory as the executable.
 - **CTRL-Z**: Undos the most recent change.
 The undo stack is cleared every command, so previous commands cannot be undone.
 To undo a command, reset the CLI.
 - **Arrow Keys + Home/End**: Navigate around the CLI.
 The keys will exhibit the typical behavior of a command line interface.